 But other information may also be important, like the card's BIOS version, the temperature while idle and under load, the fan speed, or whether it is over- or underclocked.

 You can use the recently updated MSI Afterburner software for that, even if you do not own a MSI card, but that solution would be overkill if you have no intention of using the program's excellent functionality.

-NVIDIA Inspector is a free portable program for Windows that displays all the information that you could ever want to look-up, in its interface.
+NVIDIA Inspector is a free portable program for Windows that displays all the information that you could ever want to know about Nvidia video cares in its interface.

-Just run the program after you have downloaded and unpacked it, and you see a screen that looks similar to the one on the screenshot above.
-The start page lists the name of the video card, as well as the card's manufacturer, various memory and clock information.
+Just run the program after you have downloaded and unpacked it and you see a screen that looks similar to the one on the screenshot above.
+The start page lists the name of the video card as well as the card's manufacturer, Nvidia driver version, BIOS version, and the device ID.

 A click on the show overclocking button displays overclocking information after a warning message.
 The new screen displays a fan speed slider, as well as performance sliders to overclock or underclock the video card.

-A click on the sensor monitoring button displays various realtime information, that include the temperature and fan level, as well as the voltage, shader clock and gpu usage.
+A click on the sensor monitoring button displays various real-time information including the current temperature and fan level, as well as the voltage, shader clock and gpu usage at the time.